jessicavers/httomolib/README.rst

 HTTomolib is a library of methods for tomography
 --------------------------------------------------------------------

-**HTTomolib** is a collection of image processing methods in Python for computed tomography.
+**HTTomolib** is a collection of CPU-only image processing methods in Python for computed tomography.

 **HTTomolib** can be used as a stand-alone library, however, it has been specifically developed to work together with the `HTTomo <https://diamondlightsource.github.io/httomo/>`_ package.
 HTTomo is a user interface (UI) written in Python for fast big data processing using MPI protocols.
+**HTTomolib** methods for GPU are accessible in the `HTTomolibgpu <https://github.com/DiamondLightSource/httomolibgpu>`_ repository.

 Install HTTomolib as a pre-built conda Python package
 =========================================================